 All new SILC members will attend at least one SILC Congress to learn member roles and responsibilities during their first term.

+Indicator:

+The SILC will send at least one member each year to SILC Congress.

 The SILC Chair and Executive Director will attend at least one conference workshop or training per year, bringing a summary report back to the full Council.

+Indicators:

+When there are additional budget allowances, in-person workshops will be attended.

+Virtual trainings and/or webinars will be attended by the SILC Chair and Executive Director quarterly.

-Objective 3B: The SILC will develop a resource development plan.
+Objective 3B: The SILC will develop a resource development plan by the end of the third year.

 The Nevada SILC will research other SILCs’ resource development plans and compile a list of ideas to adopt based on feasibility in the first year.

+Indicator:

+At least 2 other SILC resource plans will be reviewed.

 A resource development plan will be completed and ready to be implemented by the end of the current SPIL, utilizing consultants and/or a contracted expert selected by the SILC to assist in achieving an optimal result.

+Indicator:

+A virtual consultant will be hired by the end of the first year.

 The SILC will, at least annually, evaluate the data collected in the newly established data hub to improve the quality of the data parameters and increase community partner participation by at least 20% each year as reflected in the number of participants to build strong community ties and more shared resources.

+Indicator:

+Community partner participation in the data hub will increase by at least 20% each year.

 Objective 3C: The SILC will Negotiate with the DSE to Obtain 100% staff support that is fully selected, supervised and evaluated by the SILC.

-Staff acting in the role of Executive Director for the SILC will telecommute from outside the DSE office in the first year and will seek part-time shared space with at least one community partner by the end of the first year.
+Staff acting in the role of Executive Director (ED) for the SILC will telecommute from outside the DSE office and will meet with at least four community partners by the end of each year.

+Indicators:

+ED will meet with an alternating partner in the first month of each quarter.

+ED will meet with alternating CIL Directors in the second month of each quarter.

+ED will meet with the DSE Representative in the third month of each quarter.

 1.4 Evaluation